Rahway, New Jersey: Library and other media

 The book bindery room at Quinn & Boden Company in Rahway in the early 1920s.

 In September 1999, remnants of Hurricane Floyd swept across New Jersey and caused severe damage.
-The Rahway Public Library was on a flood plain and suffered over US$1 million in flood damage.
+The Rahway Public Library was on a flood plain and suffered over $1 million in flood damage.
 The building was demolished in October 2001 and a new library was constructed and opened on March 22, 2004, behind the city's municipal building along a less flood-prone area of the Rahway River.
 The site of the former Rahway Public Library now contains tennis courts and a small playground.
 The new library opened in 2004.

 Historian and Rahway native Eva Bridges opened the city's Black-owned bookstore, Bridges Book Center Afro-American Research Library & Museum, located at 1480 Main Street, in 1970.